 According to Henze, the Memhir or abbot told him that Debre Abbay was founded in 1327 EC (or AD 1334/1335) by Saint Samuel of Waldebba; another personage associated with the monastery was Abba Samuel of Qoyetsa.

-Mansfield Parkyns, traveling between Adwa and Sudan, stopped at Debre Abbay in early July 1845.
-He found settlement “built in a deep hollow or chasm, and so nearly concealed, that, when approaching it from some directions, you would scarcely imagine yourself to be near habitations, seeing nothing but a wide tract of table-land before you.”
+Mansfield Parkyns, traveling between Adwa and Sudan, stopped at Debre Abay in early July 1845.
+He found settlement “built in a deep hollow or chasm, and so nearly concealed, that, when approaching it from some directions, you would scarcely imagine yourself to be near habitations, seeing nothing but a wide tract of table-land before you.

-The church of the monastery was bombed by the Italians during the Second Italo-Abyssinian War 17 December 1935.
-It was rebuilt in the 1950s with donations from the Emperor Haile Selassie.
+The church of the monastery was bombed by the Italians during the Second Italo-Abyssinian War on 17 December 1935.
+It was rebuilt in the 1950s with donations from Emperor Haile Selassie.

-Debre Abay is the only monastery in Ethiopia where a true witnessing of priest-hood service permission is given.
+Debre Abay is the only monastery in Tigrai, Eritrea and Ethiopia where a true witnessing of priest-hood service permission is given.